IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/3-java.md

 #### 3.2.1 **Class AuthorsApplication**

 Our web application does not implement any business or other logic, it simply needs to run on a server with no UI.
 The AuthorsApplication class extends the [javax.ws.rs.core.Application](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_9.0.0/com.ibm.websphere.base.doc/ae/twbs_jaxrs_configjaxrs11method.html) class to do this.

-With this extension the `AuthorsApplication` class provides access to the classes from the `com.ibm.authors` package at runtime.
+The `AuthorsApplication` class provides access to the classes from the `com.ibm.authors` package at runtime.
+The implementation of the interface class _Application_ enables the usage of easy REST implementation provided by MircoProfile.

 With `@ApplicationPath` from MicroProfile we define the base path of the application.

 ```java
 package com.ibm.authors;